osisoft/OCS-Docs/Content_Portal/Getting_Started/omf-connection.md

 ---
-uid: omfConnection
+uid: gsOMFConnection
 ---

-## OSIsoft Messaging Format Connection

-### Best Practices for OMF Connections

-The most important considerations with OMF connections are to ensure applications use the correct client credentials and security is correctly configured for OMF connections.

-- Each type of application or system that sends OMF data to OCS should have its own defined OMF connection, with the name and description referencing the data source.
-- Each application instance or each device that sends OSIsoft Message Format (OMF) data to OCS should have its own client credentials client and its own secret.
-Connections allow a list of clients to be defined.
-When each application instance or device has its own client, security is improved because secrets can be managed at a granular level.
-- The client credentials client should have the absolute minimum roles and access in OCS.
-For example, a client may be granted access to write data, but it does not have permissions to delete data.
-Note, however, the permissions associated with the OMF connection are separate from the client's permissions, and restrictions on the client do not impact permissions on OMF messages.
-- For use cases that involve a large number of source applications or source devices, the OCS API can be used to automatically assign a new client credentials client and secret whenever a new device is brought online.

-### Get Started with OMF Connections
+# Get Started with OMF Connections

-To send OMF data to OCS, you must first configure an OMF connection.
+To send OSIsoft Message Format (OMF) data to OCS, you must first configure an OMF connection.
 Use this getting started procedure to become familiar with OMF connections.

 1. Click the ![Menu icon](images\menu-icon.png) icon and click **Clients** (below Security) to open the Manage Clients page.